 A thorough presentence investigation ordinarily is essential in determining the facts relevant to sentencing.
-In order to ensure that the sentencing judge will have information sufficient to determine the appropriate sentence, Congress deleted provisions of Rule 32(c), Fed.
-R. Crim.
-P., which previously permitted the defendant to waive the presentence report.
-Rule 32(b)(1) Rule 32(c)(1)(A) permits the judge to dispense with a presentence report, but only after explaining, on the record, why sufficient information is already available in certain limited circumstances, as when a specific statute requires or when the court finds sufficient information in the record to enable it to meaningfully exercise its statutory sentencing authority and explains its finding on the record.
+Rule 32(c)(1)(A) permits the judge to dispense with a presentence report in certain limited circumstances, as when a specific statute requires or when the court finds sufficient information in the record to enable it to exercise its statutory sentencing authority meaningfully and explains its finding on the record."